 - Dominant viral infections may increase one’s chances of contracting this disease.

-Frontal lobe involvement, which is usually reversible and characterized by behavioral changes is suggestive of influenza-related encephalitis especially if the patient is a child.
-Patients presenting with psychiatric symptoms might have herpes viruses encephalitis.
+Frontal lobe involvement, which is usually reversible and characterized by behavioral changes, is suggestive of influenza-related encephalitis, especially if the patient is a child.
+Patients presenting with psychiatric symptoms might have the herpes virus encephalitis.

 Patients affected with Japanese encephalitis often develop recurrent seizures during their illness.
 Dengue fever is associated with severe influenza-like illness in addition to encephalitis and transverse myelitis.
 Patients can also develop hepatic failure.